Sprint Acquires Virgin - Sprint's prepaid brand options continued

 different customers, and while there may be some overlap, it's not

-into
+bought into

 special attention to targeting

-different demographics, will ultimately fail.
+different demographics, would ultimately fail.

 service experience; otherwise there would be confusion and even